-7.9.7.5 Hip (in accordance with BS 5534 and BS 8000-6)
+7.9.7.5 Hip

 - Check hip tile is suitable for pitch of roof. - Mitre tiles neatly at hip ridge junctions and use a lead saddle underneath for protection. - Use the correct hip iron at base of hip. - Use the correct mortar mix. - Use dentil slips in deep profiled tiles in all joints more than 25mm thick to reduce mortar and risk of shrinkage. - All mortar bedded hip tiles must also be mechanically fixed (screws, nails, clips, etc.).